Examples and suggestions to get you started.

 Finding the right composition sometimes requires a different perspective.
 Pull L2 to zoom the camera in or R2 to zoom it out on DualSense controller (Z and X on keyboard).
 Coupling the latter with a wide field of view can help highlight and frame characters against the desolate yet detailed landscape they journey through for exterior shots.

 Framing doesn’t end in getting the best shot angle.
 Photo Mode also offers a suite of frames and logos to add to your shot prior to you exiting Photo Mode.
 That includes new “cut out” frames, such as the below.

 And don’t limit yourself to your own work: study other photographers’ creations to figure out how they’ve achieved those shots.
-We’ll have a selection of TLOUI photos in Share of the Week this Friday, which will be a great place to start.

 And most importantly: have fun!

 The Last of Us Part I is currently available on PS5 console, and available on PC starting March 28, 2023.

 Looking for even more insights on The Last of Us?
 Check out the Sony Creator to Creator video series , featuring roundtable discussions with creators and cast of The Last of Us game and HBO show, which recently concluded its first season.